mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-one.md

 ## **Setup:**
 I start by establishing the context of everyday Manhattan as a dense borough with essential infrastructure that residents depend on.
 This section includes a neutral, baseline map.
 There is no flood shading yet as we just want to introduce the geography and the idea that these facilities are everywhere.

-The key ideas in this stage are: Manhattan’s population and infrastructure density, categories of facilities (hospitals, schools, public housing, fire stations), and a simple outline map to set the geography.
+The key ideas in this stage are: Manhattan’s population and infrastructure density, and a simple outline map to set the geography.

 ---